There are two types of motion sensors: active motion sensors and passive motion sensors.

 Detection Principle of Capacitive Proximity Sensors

 Capacitive Proximity Sensors detect changes in the capacitance between the sensing object and the Sensor.
 The amount of capacitance varies depending on the size and distance of the sensing object.
 An ordinary Capacitive Proximity Sensor is similar to a capacitor with two parallel plates, where the capacity of the two plates is detected.
 One of the plates is the object being measured (with an imaginary ground), and the other is the Sensor's sensing surface.
 The changes in the capacity generated between these two poles are detected.
+The objects that can be detected depend on their dielectric constant, but they include resin and water in addition to metals.

 Detection Principle of Magnetic Proximity Sensors